-RAMS is celebrating its 37th year of being in operation, and was originally founded by the Richmond Asian Caucus under the name Richmond Maxi-Center in response to the overwhelming need for culturally inclusive, competent, and appropriate mental health services that were accessible to the residents of San Francisco's Richmond district.
+RAMS was originally founded by the Richmond Asian Caucus under the name Richmond Maxi-Center in response to the overwhelming need for culturally inclusive, competent, and appropriate mental health services that were accessible to the residents of San Francisco's Richmond district.
 Today, RAMS has expanded to offer over 30 programs, which are integrated in 11 core programs in over 75 sites citywide to meet the diverse needs of our client population.
 The agency believes in serving clients in their primary or preferred language(s) of treatment, supporting consumer choice & empowerment, and advocating for the accessibility to services.
 Annually, the agency serves and outreaches to well over 15,000 adults, children, youth, and families, and provide services in over 30 languages, including Asian dialects - Cambodian, Chinese (Cantonese, Mandarin, Toishanese, Taiwanese), Hindi, Japanese, Korean, Punjabi, Tagalog, Thai, and Vietnamese - Russian and Spanish.
 Services are prioritizes to those with limited resources such that our client population tends to be of extremely low socioeconomic status, receiving public health benefits or uninsured, and be mono-lingual, non-English speaking.